nstankov-bg/docs.plutus-community.com/docs/setup/WindowsWSL.md

     Modify the plutus/plutus-playground-client/package.json line in scripts so that it launches the server on 0.0.0.0 instead of 127.0.0.1:
 	"webpack:server": "webpack-dev-server --host 0.0.0.0 --progress --inline --hot --mode=development --port=8009"

+2 - ubuntu VPN Cisco Anyconnect unable to connect to IP resource (vscode not fetching resource in wsl/ page not loading in browser)

+Changing the Interface Metric 1 -> 6000 for AnyConnect VPN Adapter resolves the connection issue, but this has to be done every time you connect the VPN.
+To automate this, put the PS command in a script and created a Task to run every time there is a network change.

+Save the script in a file
+First, create the script.
+I have a 'scripts' directory in my user home, so I put it at:

+    %HOMEPATH%\scripts\UpdateAnyConnectInterfaceMetric.ps1

+    Get-NetAdapter | Where-Object {$_.InterfaceDescription -Match "Cisco AnyConnect"} | Set-NetIPInterface -InterfaceMetric 6000

+You can save it where you want, just make sure to use that path in step 13 below.

+Create the scheduled task:
+1. Open 'Task Scheduler'

+2. Click "Create Task" on Right Sidebar

+3. Name: Update Anyconnect Adapter Interface Metric for WSL2

+4. Set Security Options

+    Check box: 'Run with highest priveleges'

+5. Select 'Triggers' Tab

+6. Click 'New' at bottom of Window

+7. Open 'Begin the task' drop-down

+8. Select 'On an Event'

+9. Configure Event:

+    Log: 'Microsoft-Windows-NetworkProfile/Operational'
+    Source: 'NetworkProfile'
+    Event ID: '10000'
+10. Click 'OK'

+11. Select 'Actions' Tab

+12. Click 'New'

+13. Configure Action:

+    Action: 'Start a Program'
+    Program/script: 'Powershell.exe'
+    Add arguments: '-ExecutionPolicy Bypass -File %HOMEPATH%\scripts\UpdateAnyConnectInterfaceMetric.ps1'
+14. Click 'OK'

+15. Select 'Conditions' Tab

+16. Uncheck box:

+    Power -> Start the task only if the computer is on AC Power

+17. Click 'OK'

+When AnyConnect finishes connecting, a Powershell window pops up for a couple seconds and WSL can reach the network.

+~This solution has been found on https://github.com/microsoft/WSL/issues/4277